Halo Dog Food receives the Advisor’s second-highest tier rating rating of 4 stars.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient lists eggs.
+The second ingredient is eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The third ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.